NISOD and ACUE Launch Major Collaboration

 “ACUE and NISOD’s collaboration is based on our shared conviction that every college student deserves an extraordinary education and that all faculty members deserve the preparation and ongoing support necessary to teach well,” said Dr. Jonathan Gyurko, ACUE’s chief executive officer.
 “NISOD’s workshops, webinars, and conferences are indispensable resources to countless community college faculty, staff, and administrators.
 ACUE is honored by NISOD’s recognition and delighted to support and expand NISOD’s offerings.”

 Through this collaboration, community and technical college faculty will have the opportunity to earn credit toward ACUE’s Certificate in Effective College Instruction through new online and face-to-face “seminars” offered jointly by NISOD and ACUE.
+In addition, NISOD member colleges receive a discount on ACUE’s Certificate in Effective College Instruction in an amount equal to their annual NISOD membership dues.
 Participants and credentialed faculty will be recognized at NISOD’s annual conference.
 Other benefits and special offerings will also be available to NISOD member and ACUE partner institutions.
 The first set of credit-bearing seminars will be announced in the coming weeks.

 “We formed this collaboration given our mutual strengths and complementary work, as we’re always looking for additional ways to support faculty,” Dr. Penny MacCormack, ACUE’s chief academic officer, said.
 “Both NISOD and ACUE aim to ensure every faculty member is supported and every college student receives the best education possible.”